Public and Alternative Transportation

 The new "Banner Route" will be of particular interest to Camden Yards visitors because it is within easy walking distance of several points on our campus, and it provides transportation to Fort McHenry.

-In this Bicentennial year of the War of 1812, Fort McHenry merits even greater attention because of the pivotal role it played in defending the young nation against British Naval Forces, and also the inspiration for the Star-Spangled Banner.
+Fort McHenry merits attention because of the pivotal role it played in defending the young nation against British Naval Forces in 1814, and also the inspiration for the Star-Spangled Banner.

-The State of Maryland has been gearing up for this celebration for several years now, including a complete renovation of the Visitors Center at Fort McHenry.
+The State of Maryland completely renovated the Visitors Center at Fort McHenry for the Bicentennial.
 The new interpretive film relates the circumstances that led to the War, and the importance of Baltimore's stand after significant losses in Washington and other parts of Maryland.

 For Oriole Park visitors, that means just a short walk down Conway Street (by the light rail station) to Light Street, where the Banner stops at the intersection.